CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/APIs.rst

 `actions`:
     - Required to be a dict: {`agent_id_1`: `phase_1`, ... , `agent_id_n`: `phase_n`}
     - Set `agent_id` to some `phase` (The figure below demonstrates the allowed traffic movements in each phase)
     - The phase is required to be an integer in the range [1, 8].
+(Note there is no 0.)
     - The initial phases of all agents are set to 1.
     - The phase of an agent will remain the same as last phase if not specified in the dict `actions`.